arcalot/arcaflow-container-toolkit/README_UPDATE.md

 ## Build Arcaflow Container Toolkit As Executable Locally

-Arcaflow Container Toolkit can be ran locally by building an executable
+Arcaflow Container Toolkit can be ran locally by building an executable.
-Configure `carpenter.yaml` and or set environment variables
+Configure `carpenter.yaml` and or set environment variables.

 ```shell
 vi carpenter.yaml